BrunoSette/omnireno/src/content/painting/index.md

       label: Check it out
       link: /contact

-  - title: "Our Process"
+  - title: "Our Partners"
-    content: "At OmniReno, we make bathroom renovation seamless.
-It begins with a personalized consultation to understand your vision, followed by expert design and detailed planning.
-Our skilled team then brings your ideas to life with precision and care, ensuring minimal disruption.
-We finish with a thorough inspection, leaving you with a beautifully transformed bathroom, ready for you to enjoy."
+    content: "At OmniReno, we partner with top brands to enhance your renovation.
+Sherwin Williams provides high-quality paints, Delux offers stylish fixtures, and Benjamin Moore delivers a range of premium paint options.
+These collaborations ensure a stunning and durable finish for your transformed space."
     images:
-      - "/images/blueprint.webp"
+      - "/images/painting-logos.png"
     button:
       enable: false
       label: Check it out